West Bengal Industrial Development Corporation

 Export related Content for WBIDC Website

-West Bengal's trade and commerce has always enjoyed prosperity given its strategic location and other advantages.
-The state has been playing an instrumental role in backing the trade story of the country in the global market through its significant export contribution and diverse products offerings.
-The state's exports have profoundly grown from USD 6.73 Billion in 2010-2011 to USD 13.9 Billion in 2021-22.
+West Bengal’s trade and commerce has always enjoyed prosperity given its strategic location and other advantages.
+The state has been playing an instrumental role in backing the trade story of the country in the global market through its diverse products offerings.
+The state’s exports have profoundly grown from USD 6.73 Billion in FY 2010-2011 to USD 11.68 Billion in FY 2023-24.

 Bengal has been on a strong growth track since the last decade.
-The growth in the GSDP and FDI inflows could be attributed to the aggressive industrial activities and business-friendly ecosystem established in the state.
-During 2021-22, Bengal's GSDP grew at 12.82%, higher than the national average of 9.18%.
-On the other side, the state has been one of the most preferred investment destinations as it held 10th position in state-wide FDI equity inflows in FY 2022-23.
+The growth in the GSDP and FDI inflows could be attributed to the aggressive industrial activities and business- friendly ecosystem established in the state in the recent era.
+During 2023-24, Bengal’s GSDP grew at 7.65%, higher than the national average of 7.32%.
+On the other side, the state has been one of the most preferred investment destinations as quantum of FDI Inflows to West Bengal during April 2019 to March 2024 was Rs.
+15,344 crore.

 GSDF Growth